Divorce / Legal Separation / Annulment

 How to Serve and File a Response

-If you were served with a Dissolution, Legal Separation, Nullity, or Domestic Partnership Petition, you must file a Response within 30 days or risk the other party taking your default.
+If you were served with a Dissolution, Legal Separation, or Nullity Petition, you must file a Response within 30 days or risk the other party taking your default.
 If the other party takes your default, you may not be allowed to file documents or attend hearings in your case.

 Before you can get a judgment to finish your case, you must disclose to your spouse/partner the nature and extent of all marital/partnership assets and debts.
 This is done by completing and serving the Declaration of Disclosure, Schedule of Assets and Debts, and Income and Expense Declaration on your spouse/partner.

 - Declarations of Disclosure Packet.
 Included in this packet are the following instructions and forms: